-Wando Evans, who worked at a Walmart Supercenter in Evergreen Park, Illinois, died on March 25 from complications of COVID-19.
-The complaint alleges that at least one other employee of the same Walmart died four days after Evans, and that management knew that several other employees exhibited signs and symptoms of COVID-19 prior to Evans' and his co-worker's deaths.
+Wando Evans, who worked at a Walmart Supercenter in Evergreen Park, Illinois, died on March 25, 2020 from complications of COVID-19.
+The complaint alleges that at least one other employee of the same Walmart died four days after Mr. Evans, and that management knew that "several other employees" exhibited signs and symptoms of COVID-19 prior to the deaths of Mr. Evans and his co-worker.